-The Steering Committee will govern the overall framework, policies and procedures of the Initiative; annually review progress of the initiative; and provide guidance to the Administrative Support Group and Subcommittees.
-The Steering Committee should meet at least once per year, at times and locations to be determined by its appointed representatives.
-The Steering Committee will make decisions by consensus.
-The Steering Committee’s leadership will be comprised of two co-chairs for a 2-year term that can be extended by consensus.
-Project Network Members may be invited to participate on the Steering Committee on a term basis.
-Subcommittee co-chairs may serve as ex-officio members of the Steering Committee.

-Appendix A lists those Partners that may appoint up to two representatives to the Steering Committee.
-Appendix A may be amended by consensus of the Steering Committee.

-The Subcommittees will be responsible for guidance and assessment of area-specific activities and engaging representatives of the private sector, development banks, researchers and other relevant governmental and non-governmental organizations.
+The Subcommittees will be responsible for guidance and assessment of area-specific activities and engaging representatives of the private sector, development banks, researchers, and other relevant governmental and non-governmental organizations.
 Each Subcommittee will work to implement its program of action, offer assistance to Partners in the development and implementation of their action plans, provide guidance on project identification, identify and address key barriers and issues for project development, address market assessment and reform issues, facilitate investment and financing opportunities, and report on progress.
 Subcommittees will report to the Steering Committee.
-Subcommittees will meet as often as necessary to fulfill their responsibilities, making use of electronic media (including email, teleconference and videoconference) as appropriate in order to minimize travel.
+Subcommittees will meet as often as necessary but at a minimum should meet at least once per year, at times and locations to be determined by its appointed representatives to fulfill their responsibilities, making use of electronic media (including email, teleconference, and videoconference) as appropriate in order to minimize travel.
 Each Subcommittee will make decisions by consensus.

-The Subcommittees will be comprised of representatives from interested Partners.
-A Subcommittee may link formally or informally to other international organizations or partnerships.
+The Subcommittees will be comprised of representatives from interested Partners, non-governmental organizations, and Project Network members.
 Each Partner may appoint up to three members to each Subcommittee.
+Project Network Members or interested organizations, such as Strategic Partners, may serve as official delegates or participate informally in a Subcommittee by consent of that Subcommittee.

 Each Subcommittee will select two Partners as co-chairs, ideally one from a developed and the other from a developing country or country with an economy in transition.
 At their discretion, Subcommittees may select one additional co-chair.
 Every three years, Subcommittees should review their leadership to provide other Partners the opportunity to act as co-chair.

+Project Network

-Project Network will be created under each Subcommittee to serve as an informal mechanism to facilitate communication, project development and implementation, and private sector involvement.
-The Project Network will be key to reaching out to and organizing the efforts of the private sector, governmental and non-governmental organizations.
-The Project Network will be comprised of representatives from local governments, the private sector, the research community, development banks, and other governmental and non-governmental organizations.
+The Project Network will serve as an informal mechanism that facilitates communication, project development and implementation, and private sector involvement across the Initiative.
+The Project Network serves as the Initiative’s mechanism to reach out to and organize the participation of the private sector, governmental and non-governmental organizations.
+The Project Network is comprised of representatives from local governments, the private sector, the research community, development banks, and other governmental and non-governmental organizations.
 Those interested in becoming partners in the Project Network will sign and submit a Project Network Membership Agreement.

-A Project Network Member may serve as an official delegate in sector Subcommittees by consent of that Subcommittee.
+The Secretariat

-The Administrative Support Group will serve as the principal coordinator of the Initiative’s communications and activities.
-The focus of the Group will be administrative.
-The Group will not act on matters of substance except as specifically instructed by the Steering Committee.
-Specifically, the Group will:
+The Secretariat will serve as the principal coordinator of the Initiative’s communications and activities.
+The focus of the Secretariat will be administrative; the Secretariat will not act on matters of substance except as specifically instructed by the Steering Committee.
+Specifically, the Secretariat will:

 Organize the meetings of the Initiative,